Erd\H{o}s-Hajnal problems for posets: Preliminaries

 \subsection{Embedding of a Boolean lattice}

 Recall that a \textit{copy} of a poset $P$ in another poset $Q$ is defined as a subposet of $Q$ which is isomorphic to $P$.
-Equivalently, a copy of $P$ in $Q$ is the image of an \textit{embedding} $\phi\colon P\to Q$, i.e.\ an injective function such that for any two $X,Y\in P$, $X\le_P Y$ if and only if $\phi(X)\le_Q \phi(Y)$.
-Let $\cX$ and $\cY$ be non-empty, disjoint sets.
-We say that an embedding $\phi\colon \QQ(\cX)\to \QQ(\cX\cup\cY)$ is \textit{$\cX$-good} if $\phi(X)\cap \cX=X$ for all $X\subseteq \cX$.
+Equivalently, a copy of $P$ in $Q$ is the image of an \textit{embedding} $\phi\colon P\to Q$, i.e., an injective function such that for any two $X,Y\in P$, $X\le_P Y$ if and only if $\phi(X)\le_Q \phi(Y)$.
 Axenovich and Walzer \cite{AW} showed that every embedding of a small Boolean lattice into a larger Boolean lattice has the following nice property, see Theorem 8 of \cite{AW}.